 Onward Transfers and Disclosures

-TERIS is potentially liable for unlawful onward transfers to third parties.
+TERIS is liable for onward transfers to third parties unless we can prove we were not a party to the events giving rise to the damages.
 Permitted transfers of information, either to third parties or within TERIS, include the transfer of data from one jurisdiction to another, including transfers to and from the United States of America.
 Because privacy laws vary from one jurisdiction to another, personal information may be transferred to a jurisdiction where the laws provide less or different protection than the jurisdiction in which the information originated.

 For complaints that cannot be resolved between TERIS and the complainant, TERIS has agreed to participate in the following dispute resolution procedures in the investigation and resolution of complaints to resolve disputes pursuant to the EU-US and Swiss-US Privacy Shield Frameworks: